dotnetcore/aspnetcore-doc-cn/aspnet/fundamentals/logging.rst

   An error should be logged when the current flow of the application must stop due to some failure, such as an exception that cannot be handled or recovered from.
 These messages should indicate a failure in the current activity or operation (such as the current HTTP request), not an application-wide failure.
 Example: ``Cannot insert record due to duplicate key violation``

 Critical
   A critical log level should be reserved for unrecoverable application or system crashes, or catastrophic failure that requires immediate attention.
-Examples: data loss scenarios, stack overflows, out of disk space
+Examples: data loss scenarios, out of disk space

-The ``Logging`` package provides `helper extension methods <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/LoggerExtensions/index.html>`_ for each of these standard ``LogLevel`` values, allowing you to call ``LogInformation`` rather than the more verbose Log(LogLevel.Information, ...) method.
+The ``Logging`` package provides `helper extension methods <https://docs.asp.net/projects/api/en/latest/autoapi/Microsoft/Extensions/Logging/LoggerExtensions/index.html>`_ for each ``LogLevel`` value, allowing you to call, for example, ``LogInformation``, rather than the more verbose ``Log(LogLevel.Information, ...)`` method.
 Each of the ``LogLevel``-specific extension methods has several overloads, allowing you to pass in some or all of the following parameters:

 string data
   The message to log.

-int eventId
+EventId eventId
   A numeric id to associate with the log, which can be used to associate a series of logged events with one another.
 Event IDs should be static and specific to a particular kind of event that is being logged.
 For instance, you might associate adding an item to a shopping cart as event id 1000 and completing a purchase as event id 1001.
 This allows intelligent filtering and processing of log statements.

 string format